mobasaradev/golang-basic/README.md

 ## Project: Ticket Booking System

 ### Overview
-This project is a basic ticket booking implemented in Go Lang to demonstrate the application of the topics covered.
+This project is a cli ticket booking application implemented in Go Lang to demonstrate the application of the topics covered.
 It features an interactive command-line interface for booking and managing tickets.

 ### Features
 - Valid User Input